xuankimtran/docs-1/pages/katalon-studio/tutorials/webui-create-test-case.md

 ---
-title: "[WebUI] Create and Run WebUI Test Case using Record and Playback"
+title: "[WebUI] Create and Run Web UI Test Case using Record and Playback"
 sidebar: katalon_studio_docs_sidebar
 permalink: katalon-studio/tutorials/webui-create-test-case.html
-description: Create and Run WebUI Test Case
+description: Create and Run Web UI Test Case
 ---

-This tutorial demonstrates how to create a WebUI test case with Katalon Studio using **Record** and **Playback**.
+This tutorial demonstrates how to create a Web UI test case with Katalon Studio using **Record** and **Playback**.

 Go through the scenario "Sign in the shopping page to purchase a tank top" to get familiar with these features.
 The basic steps are: